vamsitallapudi/Android-Interview-Questions-And-Answers/kotlin/README.md

         fun sum(vararg values : Int) =  values.sum()
         assertEquals(5, sum(2,3)) // true
     ```
+    Note: Only one vararg can be passed to a function.
+Multiple varargs leads to compilation error.

 -   **What are Destructuring Declarations in Kotlin?**<br/>
     A) Destructuring declarations allows us to destructure an object to various variables.